Country Report Bermuda

 Bermuda is a small British Overseas Territory in the Atlantic Ocean.
 The United Kingdom still has significant power, primarily in the fields of external and internal security and foreign affairs.
 It is also responsible for ensuring good governance by the islands’ government.

-With a population of around 70,000 people and a total GDP of almost USD 6bn, Bermuda has a GDP per capita of 92,844, one of the highest in world.
+With a population of around 70,000 people and a total GDP of almost USD 6bn, Bermuda has a GDP per capita of 88,217, one of the highest in world.
 Bermuda offers a favorable environment for (re)insurance companies; political stability, up-to-date legislation, a strong regulatory framework, a high concentration of insurers, no corporate tax, no dividend tax and no income tax.
 As a result, the (re)insurance sector has become the most important sector of Bermuda.
 An important characteristic of the sector is its offshore nature, as this mitigates the extent to which economic or political events on Bermuda can have an impact on the (re)insurance sector.
-Meanwhile, since the (re)insurance sector accounts for almost 50% of GDP and 25% of the workforce, the sector remains the main pillar of the economy.
+Meanwhile, since the international business activity sector (including (re)insurance) accounts for almost 25% of GDP and 10% of the workforce, the sector remains the main pillar of the economy.
 The other important sector is (high-end) tourism.
 The Bermuda dollar is pegged to the US dollar, which implies that the Bermuda authorities cannot conduct their own monetary policy.